Articulat3D: Reconstructing Articulated Digital Twins From Monocular Videos with Geometric and Motion Constraints: Experiments

 \textbf{Motion Prior Guidance.} Removing 3D track guidance leads to performance drop (\our w/o motion prior) in Tab.~\ref{tab:ablation} and visible artifacts, as shown in Fig.~\ref{fig:no_track}.
 This prior is essential for resolving the inherent ambiguity between geometry and kinematics and decoupling local geometry from global motion dynamics.
 Our full model successfully resolves this coupling, yielding stable and accurate digital twins.

 \textbf{Robustness to noise in Motion Priors.} By injecting Gaussian noise into raw 3D trajectories (\our w/ noise), we demonstrate that \our remains robust, as shown in Tab.~\ref{tab:ablation} and Fig.~\ref{fig:noisy_traj}.
 Our explicit axis-angle parameterization acts as a rigid kinematic bottleneck that filters non-physical noise.
-Instead of directly supervising on inconsistent raw coordinates, this formulation forces motion onto a valid kinematic manifold, effectively refining and correcting the upstream trajectories.
+Instead of directly supervising on inconsistent raw coordinates, this formulation forces motion onto a valid kinematic manifold, effectively refining and correcting the upstream trajectories in a geometrically consistent manner.

 \textbf{Low-Dimensional Motion Bases Initialization.} We evaluate the necessity of Motion Prior–Driven Initialization by attempting to initialize kinematic parameters directly from raw 3D tracks (\our w/o prior init).
 While explicit kinematic primitives provide strong physical grounding, their optimization is inherently non-convex and highly sensitive to initial values.
 As shown in Tab.~\ref{tab:ablation} and Fig.~\ref{fig:ablation_refine}, bypassing this stage causes the model to converge to poor local minima, characterized by misaligned part segmentation and inaccurate joint axes.
 This initialization stage exploits the low-dimensional structure of articulated motion to transform an ill-posed monocular tracking problem into a well-posed kinematic refinement task, ensuring temporal coherence and geometric accuracy.